 Wearing my Unbound Merino leggings on a hike in San Francisco, in front of the Golden Gate Bridge. ©KettiWilhelm2022

 This is my detailed review of Unbound Merino’s new line of women’s merino wool travel clothing (plus one of their men’s merino t-shirts).
 Do they stand up to their claim of being practically all you need to pack for travel?
 And do they really look and smell good for weeks without washing?
-Here’s what I’ve found after months of wear.
+Here’s what I’ve found after months years of wear.
+SEE THE REVIEW VIDEO BELOW.

 If you’re planning to buy half a dozen t-shirts or wool sweaters this season, I’m pretty sure the founders of Unbound Merino would expect you to take your business elsewhere.
 But if you’re interested in just buying one high-quality merino t-shirt or sweater in the next several years, you’re probably the customer they’re looking for.